doppiomacchiatto/sqs-to-lambda-via-lambda/README.md

 Running a Lambda function (128MB) full-time costs about $5.39/month, and a t2.nano (on demand) costs $4.68.
 Surely $0.71 is worth the coolness of not running a boring EC2 instance.
+(There's a cheaper option too, keep reading.)

 The supplied CloudFormation template will set up a Lambda function that reads from SQS queues, and invokes Lambda functions with the payloads.
+By default it will run a Lambda function continuously, polling your queues constantly for new items.

+You can also configure it to poll your queues once a minute, reducing Lambda costs to almost nothing, at the expense of waiting up to 60s to receive new queue items.

 One day, hopefully soon, Lambda will likely support SQS as a native event source, and then this will be completely unnecessary. :fingerscrossed: